PirateKaiju/sample-table-sorting-PHP/README.md

-Ever tought what datatables do for you?
+Ever thought what datatables do for you?